ctkelley/SIAMFANLEquations.jl/README.md

 - tell me the old fashioned way with email to tim_kelley@ncsu.edu
 - or open an issue.

 This is a book project and I need to put all changes in by hand so I'll have muscle memory about what's going on.
+If there is a second printing I can fix things in the print/pdf books and will fix things in real time (more or less) in the codes and notebooks.

 I have limited bandwidth, __so please do not send me email or open issues about__ ...